wearetriple/dotnet-defaults/NETDefault/UnitTestingWithNUnit&Moq/UnitTesting.md

 # Unit Testing with NUnit and Moq

 In this directory you will find a small project where we demonstrate the usage of NUnit and Moq to bring our code under test.
-Here, a _Service_ is being the subject under test, which depends on a _Gateway_ for completing the _GetDashboard_ call. \
+Here, a _Service_ is being the subject under test, which depends on a _Gateway_ and nan _ILogger_ for completing the _GetDashboard_ call. \
-Since we are unit testing, we do *not* want to include the external calls with the Gateway because that is not what we want to test and it would take far too long to complete.
-It is therefore that we create a fake instance of this gateway for which we use [Moq](https://github.com/moq).
+Since we are unit testing, we do *not* want to include the external calls with the Gateway or the _ILogger_ because that is not what we want to test and it would take far too long to complete.
+It is therefore that we create a fake instance of the gateway and the logger for which we use [Moq](https://github.com/moq).
 Most of the time Moq is used to create Mocks, but it can also be used to create Stubs.
 For more information about the difference between Mocks and Stubs, see [here](https://martinfowler.com/articles/mocksArentStubs.html). \
 Our _Service_ is the actual concrete class we want to test, which we do with [NUnit](https://github.com/moq).